contentful/slash-developers/docs/net/tutorials/managment-api.md

 }
 ```

 When used for text fields it validates that the entered value contains at least the minimum number of characters and at most the maximum number of characters.
 For numeric fields it validates that the value entered is within the specified range.
-Both the min and max value are nullable in the exact same way as for the `SizeValidator`.
+Both the min and max value are nullable in the same way as for the `SizeValidator`.

 #### RegexValidator